Awards and Prizes

 Up to $500

 The Association awards the biennial AABS Book Prize to an outstanding English-language scholarly book in Baltic Studies (humanities and social sciences).
-The current award period covers books published in 2014 and 2015.
+The current award period covers books published in 2016 and 2017.
 Books with a broadly historical, literary, social, or cultural significance are of particular interest.
 Narrowly specialized or overly technical books will not be considered.
-To nominate, please send a letter of nomination and, if possible, a copy of the nominated book to Dr. Daiva Markelis at this address:
+To nominate, please send a letter of nomination and, if possible, a copy of the nominated book to Dr. Dovile Budryte at this address:

 You may also send nomination letters via email to firstname.lastname@example.org.

 Anyone may submit a nomination.
 We prefer that those nominating a book for consideration arrange for a copy to be sent to the individual and address above.
-The winner will be announced at the 2016 Baltic Studies Conference.
-For inquiries, please contact Daiva Markelis, AABS Vice President for Publications, at email@example.com.
+The winner will be announced at the 2018 Baltic Studies Conference.
+For inquiries, please contact Dovile Budryte, AABS Vice President for Publications, at email@example.com.

 Vilis Vītols Article Prize